-- Additional amortization expense of approximately \$104 million for the year ended December 31, 2014, related to the fair value of identifiable intangible assets acquired. - Additional cost of sales in 2014, and a corresponding reduction in cost of sales in 2015, of approximately \$153 million related to the fair value adjustments to acquisition date inventory that has been sold in the year ended December 31, 2015. - A decrease to pro forma net income of approximately \$112 million in the year ended December 31, 2014, associated with an increase to interest expense related to the incremental debt that we issued to partially finance the acquisition and a reduction of interest income associated with investments which would have been used to partially fund the acquisition.
+- Additional amortization expense of approximately \$104 million for the year ended December 31, 2014, related to the fair value of identifiable intangible assets acquired. - Additional cost of sales in 2014, and a corresponding reduction in cost of sales in 2015, of approximately \$153 million related to the fair value adjustments to acquisition date inventory that was sold in the year ended December 31, 2015.